 Why do I need Maze surgery?

 Maze surgery is also called the Maze procedure.
-Surgeons perform Maze surgery to treat chronic atrial fibrillation (AF).
+Surgeons perform Maze surgery to treat an arrhythmia called chronic atrial fibrillation (AF).
 AF is a fast, irregular heart rhythm where the upper chambers of the heart contract in an uncoordinated fashion.
 AF is dangerous because it may cause blood to pool in these chambers.
 The pooled blood can lead to clumps of blood called blood clots.
 A stroke can occur if a blood clot travels from the heart and blocks a small artery in the brain.

 Maze surgery cures AF by creating a "maze" of new electrical pathways to let electrical impulses travel easily through the heart.